-Preheat your oven to 325 degrees F and spray a 9 x 5 in. loaf pan with vegetable pan spray or grease lightly with oil.
+Preheat your oven to 325℉.
+Spray a 9 x 5 inch loaf pan with vegetable pan spray or grease lightly with oil.
 Set it aside for later.

 In a small bowl, combine your dry ingredients: flour, baking powder, cinnamon and salt.
-Adding cinnamon to your banana bread helps elevate the banana flavor and gives it that warm and cozy scent as it bakes; however, if you’re not a cinnamon fan or you don’t have it on hand, your bread will still be delicious without it!
+Adding cinnamon to your banana bread helps elevate the banana flavor and gives it that warm scent as it bakes.
+If you’re not a cinnamon fan, your bread will still be delicious without it!

 Next, let’s mash those bananas!
-This can be done with a fork, an electric mixer, a potato masher or you can just do what I do and get in there with your hands!
-Once your bananas are good to go, set them aside and continue preparing the remaining wet ingredients.
+This can be done with a fork, electric mixer, potato masher or you can do what I do and get in there with your hands!
+Once your bananas are good to go, set them aside.

-As the butter and sugar incorporate, you’ll notice the mixture start to lighten in color, which is exactly what we want!
+As the butter and sugar incorporate, you’ll notice the mixture start to lighten in color.
+This is exactly what we want!
 At this point, add the eggs, the mashed bananas and the vanilla extract.
 Continue mixing until everything is well combined.

 The next step is an important one in quick bread baking – combining the wet and dry ingredients.
 Just like muffins, quick bread batter does not like to be overmixed.
-If you overmix the wet and dry ingredients, the gluten in the flour will begin to over-develop, producing a tough and rubbery banana bread.
+If you overmix the wet ingredients and the dry ingredients, the gluten in the flour will begin to over-develop.
+Over-developed gluten will produce a tough, dry, and rubbery banana bread.

 Add 2/3 cup of your mix-ins into the batter, then fold it in until everything is incorporated.
 Reserve the remaining 1/3 cup to sprinkle on top.